huangfuxiao/IP/README.md

 ## 5. Lock:

+* Each sliding window will have a mutex lock.
-Sending/receiving buffer: the mutex lock controls each buffer, which aims to avoid reading and writing at the same time
+* Sending/receiving buffer: the mutex lock controls each buffer, which aims to avoid reading and writing at the same time.

 ================================================================================================================